Euricom/training-workshop-ES-React-2018Q3/slides/javaScript-tooling-and-editor.md

 ---

-# It's not your daddies JavaScript anymore
+# It's not your old JavaScript anymore

 > Tooling will help us